 Are you new to Saskatchewan or to Canada?
 These links may help you adjust to your new life here in Saskatoon.

-The Official Website of Saskatchewan Immigration – Government of Saskatchewan website with information on things to do once you arrive in Saskatchewan, learning English, living, working, studying and much more.
-See the Living section for resources to help you make informed choices as you settle in your new community.
+Saskatchewan Immigration – Government of Saskatchewan website with information on things to do once you arrive in Saskatchewan, learning English, living, working, studying and much more.

 The Open Door Society’s mission is to welcome and assist refugees and immigrants to become informed and effective participants in Canadian society and to involve the Saskatoon community in their hospitable reception and just acceptance.
 The Open Door Society is located in downtown Saskatoon at 100-129 Third Avenue North.
 Phone: (306) 653-4464.